-^{36...} a fundamentalidade do direito à saúde faz com que sua garantia seja a expressão de resguardo da própria vida, maior bem de todos.
-Alegações de questões principiológicas não se sobrepõem à necessidade de garantir o direito fundamental ameaçado, o que justifica a ordem de fornecimento gratuito dos medicamentos pleiteados(Apelação Cível No 70060969946, Segunda Câmara Cível, Tribunal de Justiça do RS, Relator: Laura Louzada Jaccottet, Julgado em 05/12/2014).
+36... a fundamentalidade do direito à saúde faz com que sua garantia seja a expressão de resguardo da própria vida, maior bem de todos.
+Alegações de questões principiológicas não se sobrepõem à necessidade de garantir o direito fundamental ameaçado, o que justifica a ordem de fornecimento gratuito dos medicamentos pleiteados(Apelação Cível N° 70060969946, Segunda Câmara Cível, Tribunal de Justiça do RS, Relator: Laura Louzada Jaccottet, Julgado em 05/12/2014).

-equalization between right to healthcare and the "right to life" has also justified the view that no regular norm or statute (such as the regulation of the healthcare system) can limit the right provided by the Constitution.37Consequently anything requested in those terms must be provided by the State, even if it is not provided in that way by public policy.
+We have kept the original Portuguese in the quotations from court rulings, as well as we have maintained the pattern of Brazilian referral to indicate the case.
+This was meant convey the original idea and to facilitate the localization of the cases.
+All court rulings are available at the equalization between right to healthcare and the "right to life" has also justified the view that no regular norm or statute (such as the regulation of the healthcare system) can limit the right provided by the Constitution.Consequently anything requested in those terms must be provided by the State, even if it is not provided in that way by public policy.
 In the same vein comes the argument that it is impossible to quantify life, then arguments based on the high costs of some medicine (which in this case had not been approved by the regulatory agency for pharmaceuticals issues in Brazil) do not serve to justify the denial to grant a treatment that may save a life.
-38 Still, thirdly, there is the argument that, using a false collision of principles (borrowing Robert Alexy's terminology), opposes plaintiff's right healthcare against public budgetary interest, saying that healthcare is more important than State's finances.39 Finally, the "right to life" has sustained not only the provision of treatments in life risk cases, but also has justified rulings in cases where a life does not vet exist: based on the "right to life," Courts have granted infertility treatments.40 courts websites.
+Still, thirdly, there is the argument that, using a false collision of principles (borrowing Robert Alexy's terminology), opposes plaintiff's right healthcare against public budgetary interest, saying that healthcare is more important than State's finances.
+Finally, the "right to life" has sustained not only the provision of treatments in life risk cases, but also has justified rulings in cases where a life does not vet exist: based on the "right to life," Courts have granted infertility treatments.